Hotel Galvez: Opening

+The Galvez Hotel staged its grand opening for June 12, 1911.
+The hotel owners collaborated with the Galveston Chamber of Commerce to promote the event.
+A basic single room without a bathroom was available for $2 per night or $12 per week, or with a bathroom for $2.50 per night or $16 per week.

+Since the 1950s, the hotel reportedly has ghost sighting especially at room 501.

+Baker Hotels

+Moody ownership

 On October 3, 1940, the Hotel Galvez was acquired by William Lewis Moody, Jr. During World War II, the hotel was occupied by the United States Coast Guard for two years and rooms were not rented to tourists.
 The Hotel Galvez's importance to the local economy was restored after the war, particularly during the late 1940s and early 1950s when illegal gambling was popular in Galveston.
 When the Texas Rangers shut down the illegal gambling industry in the mid-1950s, the local economy became depressed and the Hotel Galvez deteriorated.